-The Business Acquisition & Compliance Solution Structure (BACSS) is an IRS and ERISA approved structure that allows an individual to use retirement funds, such as an IRA or 401(k), to purchase a new or existing business or franchise tax/penalty-free.
+The Business Acquisition & Compliance Solution Structure (BACSS) is an IRS and ERISA approved structure.
+It allows individuals to use retirement funds, such as IRA or 401(k) to purchase a new or existing business or franchise tax/penalty-free.
 You may also know of it as the “Rollover Business Start-Up” or “ROBS” Solution.

-The ROBS arrangement typically involves rolling over a prior IRA or 401(k) plan account into a newly established 401(k) plan, which a start-up C Corporation business sponsored, and then investing the rollover funds in the stock of the new C Corporation.
+The ROBS arrangement typically involves rolling over a prior IRA or 401(k) plan account into a brand new 401(k) plan.
+A start-up C Corporation business sponsors it.
+It then invests in the rollover funds in the stock of the new C Corporation.

-What is the Difference between using a Self-Directed IRA Vs. Rollover Business Start-up structure to buy a business?
+The Difference between a Self-Directed IRA Vs. Rollover Business Start-up structure to buy a business

-At first glance, using a Self-Directed IRA LLC to purchase stock in a corporation would seem to share many similarities with the ROBS structure.
+At first glance, using a Self-Directed IRA LLC to purchase stock in a corporation should share many similarities with the ROBS structure.

-With IRA Financial group’s ROBS strategy, the newly formed business will also be able to borrow from third parties.
+With IRA Financial group’s ROBS strategy, the new business will also be able to borrow from third parties.
 They will be able to pay salaries to employees (including shareholders/plan participants), and engage in other routine business transactions with disqualified persons.
 Commonly, a corporate officer or shareholder will make or guarantee loans to the business.

-With a Self-Directed IRA LLC, an entrepreneur could use retirement funds to purchase business assets like with the ROBS strategy.
-However, that individual would not be able to be actively involved in the business, earn a salary, or even personally guarantee a business loan.
+With a Self-Directed IRA LLC, an entrepreneur uses retirement funds to purchase business assets like with the ROBS strategy.
+However, that individual is not able actively involve themselves in the business.
+They cannot earn a salary, or even personally guarantee a business loan.

 The recent U.S. Tax Court case Ellis v.
-Comm’r of Internal Revenue, No. 14-1310 (8th Cir.
-2015) highlights the risk and limitations involved when using a Self-Directed IRA to purchase business assets.
+Commissioner of Internal Revenue, No. 14-1310 (8th Cir.
+2015) highlights the risk and limitations when using a Self-Directed IRA to purchase business assets.
 In the Ellis case, the taxpayers used IRA funds to invest in a corporation that ultimately purchased business assets.
-Because Mr. Ellis used an IRA and not a 401(k) Plan to purchase the C Corporation stock, Mr. Ellis was not able to earn a salary or personally guarantee a business loan, which ultimately was the cause of the IRS prohibited transaction rule violation.
+Because Mr. Ellis used an IRA and not a 401(k) Plan to purchase the C Corporation stock, Mr. Ellis was not able to earn a salary or personally guarantee a business loan.
+Ultimately, this was the cause of the IRS prohibited transaction rule violation.

-If Mr. Ellis had used IRA Financial Group’s ROBS strategy, he would have been able to purchase business assets with retirement funds, earn a salary from the business, as well as personally guarantee the business loan without triggering the IRS prohibited transaction rules.
+If Mr. Ellis used IRA Financial Group’s ROBS strategy, he would have been able to purchase business assets with retirement funds and earn a salary from the business.
+Furthermore, he personally guarantees the business loan without triggering the IRS prohibited transaction rules.

 Legal Foundation for the ROBS Solution

 Important tax and economic policy considerations also compel a different result for 401(k) plans than IRAs.
-Congress specifically intended to encourage 401(k) plans to invest in employer securities, within certain limits.
-The opportunity to invest in employer securities through retirement plans benefits employers and employees alike by aligning their economic interests.
+Congress specifically intends to encourage 401(k) plans to invest in employer securities, within certain limits.
+The opportunity to invest in employer securities through retirement plans benefit employers and employees alike by aligning their economic interests.

 Outside the context of Rollover Business Start-Up arrangements, many 401(k) plans permit participants to invest in employer stock.
-A number of large 401(k) plans, including plans sponsored by Apple and Pepsi, include substantial allocations of employer stock.
+A number of large 401(k) plans, including plans Apple and Pepsi sponsor, include substantial allocations of employer stock.

 Did you know?